 Fax: (219) 838-8020

-In the state of Indiana, Pathways offers services through its wholly owned subsidiary, Dockside Services, Inc.
+In the state of Indiana, Pathways offers Behavioral & Mental Health Services through its wholly owned subsidiary, Dockside Services, Inc.

-Dockside Services, Inc. (“Dockside”) was established in Indiana in 1999 with a simple stated mission: to bring care closer to home.
-To this end, Dockside works with children and families using a team approach and all services are provided in the home, school and community environment.
+Dockside Services, Inc. (“Dockside”) was established in Indiana in 1999 with a mission to enable individuals, children and families to improve communications, resolve conflicts and realize their full potential.
+To this end, Dockside works with its clients using a client-centered and team approach.
+Services are adapted to fit client needs and can be provided in the office, home, school and community environment.

-Dockside is certified as a Medicaid provider by the Department of Health and Human Services in the State of Indiana and is also a state-certified Addiction Services Provider.
-Dockside offers a range of home-based and outpatient services designed to address the needs of high-risk youth and their families.
-The agency’s Masters-trained therapists and case managers work closely with the Department of Child Services and Juvenile Court Probation Departments to provide coordinated and effective service delivery.
-This community-based, individualized approach reduces the risk of disruptive and costly out-of-home placement.
+Dockside is certified as a Medicaid provider by the Department of Health and Human Services in the State of Indiana and is also a state-certified Addiction Services Provider offering a range of home-based and outpatient services designed to address the needs of individuals, groups and families.
+Dockside specializes in helping with disrupted and changing interpersonal and family dynamics due to grief and loss, domestic violence, and anger management.
+Additionally, Dockside specializes in assisting with co-parenting challenges and parent-child or sibling-sibling concerns.
+Dockside has a long and successful history of working closely with the Department of Child Services and Juvenile Court Probation Departments to provide coordinated and effective service delivery.
+The collaborative office, community-based and individualized approaches utilized by Dockside’s master’s level clinicians and case managers reduce the risk of disruptive and costly out-of-home placement.

 In response to a growing need for therapeutic foster care homes capable of addressing the emotional, developmental and behavioral needs of children and adolescents who have suffered abuse and neglect, Dockside has developed a professionalized system of care.
 Dockside foster parents become part of the “treatment team” through extensive training and direct participation in the clinical services provided for children residing in their home.
 Individualized treatment planning and a “wrap-around” approach to service delivery provide the support and assistance necessary to allow foster parents to address the children’s special needs in a community-based setting.